-Emergency Medical Condition-a condition in which sudden and unexpected symptoms are sufficiently severe to require immediate medical care.
-Emergency Medical Conditions include, but are not limited to, heart attacks, cerebrovascular accidents, poisoning, loss of consciousness or respiration, and convulsions.
+Emergency Medical Condition-a condition in which sudden and unexpected symptoms are sufficiently severe to necessitate immediate medical care.
+Emergency Medical Conditions, include but are not limited to, heart attacks, cerebrovascular accidents, poisonings, loss of consciousness or respiration, and convulsions.